 A Randolph College liberal arts degree provides students with excellent preparation for a variety of careers.
 Professional staff members are available to assist students in identifying and assessing possible career choices.
 It is essential for students to understand their competencies, interests, values, and personal characteristics in order to make good career decisions.
 Our career planning services include career assessment, job search strategies, career-related workshops such as resume and cover letter writing, opportunities to network with graduates, attend career and graduate school fairs, and assistance with graduate and professional school applications.
 Students can gain valuable information in all of these areas by investigating specific career options through the following:

 The Career Development Center (CDC) has joined forces with Career Dimensions to bring you a new online, self-guided, interactive program designed to help you select the right college major and plan your career based on your personal interests, values, skills, personality, and aspirations.
+Please contact the office for information on how to access your Career Dimensions account.

-Feel free to contact us if we can help you in any way.
+Please contact us if we can help you in any way.

 Summer Internship — Due: May 1st (appeal period until July 31)